Are you thinking of becoming a teacher and want to find out more?

 For more information on teachers’ pay, allowances and qualifications visit the Ministry of Education’s website.

-All teaching qualifications in New Zealand must go through a quality approval process and be approved by the New Zealand Teachers Council to ensure that graduates are eligible to apply for registration.
+All teaching qualifications in New Zealand must go through a quality approval process and be approved by the Education Council to ensure that graduates are eligible to apply for registration.

-All teaching qualifications listed in the TeachNZ guides and on www.TeachNZ.govt.nz have New Zealand Teachers Council approval.
+All teaching qualifications listed in the TeachNZ guides and on the TeachNZ website have Education Council approval.
 Choosing a course of study listed by TeachNZ means you can be assured that the qualification for which you are applying is a recognised professional teaching qualification.

 There are many other programmes of study available for working with young children that are at lower levels on the NZQF.
 These lower-level qualifications will not lead to teacher registration and do not appear in this guide.
 If you intend to become a registered early childhood teacher, you need to be sure that you choose a qualification that can lead to teacher registration.

-Graduates with early childhood education teaching qualifications are entitled to seek teacher registration from the New Zealand Teachers Council.
-All teachers at supervisor level in early childhood services must be registered with the New Zealand Teachers Council before beginning teaching employment.
+Graduates with early childhood education teaching qualifications are entitled to seek teacher registration from the Education Council.
+All teachers at supervisor level in early childhood services must be registered with the Education Council before beginning teaching employment.

 Primary and Secondary

-All teachers at primary and secondary level must be registered with the New Zealand Teachers Council before beginning teaching employment.
+All teachers at primary and secondary level must be registered with the Education Council before beginning teaching employment.

 You can apply for provisional registration as soon as you’ve graduated with your teaching qualification.
 When you first apply for registration, you’ll be granted provisional registration and a practising certificate that expires after three years.
 You’re expected to gain full registration within the three-year timeframe, but you can apply for an extension to a maximum of six years if you were unable, for a valid reason, to gain full registration within that first three-year period.